operasoftware/devopera/blog/_posts/2008-09-04-google-browser-sniffing-and-the-open-web.md

 authors:
 - david-storey
 tags:
-- bad practices
-- browser sniffing
+- bad-practices
-- Opera
+- browser-sniffing
-- Google
+- opera
-- Chrome
+- google
-- blog
+- chrome
 layout: article
 ---
 <p>As well as being a valuable partner to Opera, with the release of Google Chrome, Google has also become a competitor.
 We welcome that as more competitors means more innovation, and less likelihood that the Web will be dominated by one single vendor.</p>